Muukid/muTrueType/README.md

 * `uint16_m number_of_hmetrics` - equivalent to "numberOfHMetrics" in the hhea table.

+All values provided in the `muttHhea` struct are not checked (besides numberOfHMetrics, since it must be less than or equal to `maxp->num_glyphs` in order to generate a valid array length for "leftSideBearings" within hmtx), as virtually all of them have no technically "incorrect" values (from what I'm aware).

+## Hmtx table

+The struct `muttHmtx` is used to represent the hmtx table provided by a TrueType font, stored in the struct `muttFont` as the pointer member "`hmtx`", and loaded with the flag `MUTT_LOAD_HMTX`.
+It has the following members:

+* `muttLongHorMetric* hmetrics` - an array of horizontal metric records; equiavlent to "hMetrics" in the hmtx table.
+Its length is equivalent to `hhea->number_of_hmetrics`.

+* `int16_m* left_side_bearings` - equivalent to "leftSideBearings" in the hmtx table.
+Its length is equivalent to `maxp->num_glyphs - hhea->number_of_hmetrics`.

+The struct `muttLongHorMetrics` has the following members:

+* `uint16_m advance_width` - equivalent to "advanceWidth" in the LongHorMetric record.

+* `int16_m lsb` - equivalent to "lsb" in the LongHorMetric record.

-All values provided in the `muttHhea` struct are not checked, as virtually all of them have no technically "incorrect" values (from what I'm aware).
+All values provided in the `muttHmtx` struct (AKA the values in `muttLongHorMetrics`) are not checked, as virtually all of them have no technically "incorrect" values (from what I'm aware).

 # Result